All Products

 Prerequisites

-• A WAF instance is purchased.
-The number of domain names that are added to the WAF instance does not reach the upper limit.
+• A WAF instance is purchased, and the number of domain names that are added to the WAF instance is less than the upper limit.

 Note

-The total number of domain names that can be added to a WAF instance varies based on the specifications of the instance and the number of additional domain names that you purchased.
+The maximum number of domain names that can be added to a WAF instance varies based on the specifications of the instance and the number of extra domain names that you purchase.
 For more information, see Extra domain package.

 Add a domain name to WAF